 The Police Divisions have Divisional Community Policing Executive bodies that are elected by the various groups in the respective Division, and the members of the NCPE are elected at its Annual General Meeting with the Divisional Chairmen automatically being members.

 Internally, each Police Division has a Community Policing Desk with the Second-in-Command of the Division being the ‘point-man’ for community policing `activities and reporting to the Divisional Commander.
-The Divisional Commander has responsibility to the Commissioner of Police who is assisted in this regard by the Deputy Commissioner “Administration” and the Police National Coordinator for Community Policing who is also the Force Public Relations and Press Officer.
+The Divisional Commander has the responsibility to the Commissioner of Police who is assisted in this regard by the Deputy Commissioner “Administration” and the Police National Coordinator for Community Policing who is also the Force Public Relations and Press Officer.

 The Ministry of Public Security from time to time gives policy guidelines for the maintenance and development of community policing.